 A picture is worth a thousand words.
 I’m on Instagram, Pinterest, Flickr, deviantART, and Tumblr.
 I’ve been on deviantART since 2007.
 You’ll find photos, drawings and other artsy stuff there.
 Instagram and Pinterest feature quick, slice-of-life images.
 I’ve been on Flickr since 2009.
 You’ll find a tonne of pics there, especially related to San Diego Comic-Con!
 For your animated GIF fix, head over to Tumblr.

 If a picture is worth a thousand words, a video must be worth a million.
-I’m on YouTube, Vimeo, and Vine.
+I’m on YouTube and Vimeo.
 YouTube features my videos on a variety of topics like Comic-Con, cooking, and thrift stores.
 Vimeo focuses on videos about comic books; go check out some cool covers.
-If you’ve got six seconds to spare, you’ve got the time to check my Vine.

-When you’ve got to watch video, and watch it now, check out these live-streaming accounts: Periscope for when I’m on the go: Blab for when I want to set up a four-person broadcast; Twitch for when I want to show off my gaming skillz; Ustream for when I want to show off from San Diego Comic-Con.
+When you’ve got to watch video, and watch it now, check out these live-streaming accounts: Periscope for when I’m on the go; YouTube for when I want to show off my gaming skillz.

 Want to hear cool stuff and not just see cool stuff?
 You can find my Podcast on iTunes, Stitcher, TuneIn Radio, Google, and SoundCloud.
-You can listen to “The Comic Book Commute Podcast,” and “The vmcampos Weekly Comic Book Club.”
+You can listen to “The vmcampos Weekly Comic Book Club” and “Let’s Enter the Arena (a Magic Arena Podcast).”

 I love comic books.
 I’ve been a collector since 1987, when I started reading the Amazing Spider-Man storyline “Kraven’s Last Hunt.”
 In it, Spider-Man is killed by Kraven the Hunter, right after wedding Mary Jane Watson.
 Kraven then takes Spider-Man’s place and fights crime, brutally.
 All the while, Vermin stalks and kills the people of New York.
 What a way to get into comics, eh?